The Duggar Family Shows Off Thanksgiving Photos With Jill Duggar Dillard And Derick Dillard Front And Center

 The Duggar family celebrated Thanksgiving this past weekend, just like most American families.
-However, in 2017, several scandals befell over the family that supposedly caused a rift between some of the family members.
+However, in 2017, several scandals befell the family that supposedly caused a rift between some of the family members.

-There have been rumors for quite a while that there is a rift between Jill Duggar Dillard and her husband Derick Dillard and her sister, Jinger Duggar Vuolo and Jinger’s husband, Jeremy Vuolo.
+There have been rumors for quite a while that there is a rift between Jill Duggar Dillard and her husband, Derick Dillard, and her sister, Jinger Duggar Vuolo, and Jinger’s husband, Jeremy Vuolo.
 Nothing has ever been confirmed, as the Duggars like to present a united front, however, Jeremy has preached several times about “unqualified missionaries,” which many feel he is talking about Jill and her husband.

-Rumors of a larger rift in the family have been swirling since Derick Dillard was fired from the family’s show Counting On, thanks to his strong words about Jazz Jennings.
+Rumors of a larger rift in the family have been swirling since Derick Dillard was fired from the family’s show, Counting On, thanks to his strong words about Jazz Jennings.
 Jazz Jennings is a transgendered teenage girl who stars in her own series, I Am Jazz on TLC.
 Derick has tweeted several times that she is not really a girl because God ordains gender.
 As a result, he was fired from the series.

 It has been rumored that although the Duggar family agree largely on his feelings about transgendered individuals, they disagree with his expressing it so publicly and targeting an individual from their own network.